 In case you’d like to know about working with locals, you can also check out my blog post on cross-cultural management challenges in Thailand.

 One much less mentioned draw of Thailand’s labor market is the ability of small companies to hire highly qualified expatriates.
 Thailand’s reputation as a country with a very high quality of life and low cost of living is a major boon for companies trying to recruit tech talent.

-From system administrators trying to escape the cold of Sweden, to fintech specialists from London and Bay Area programmers: Thailand is actively sought out by some very qualified people who for a variety of reasons are not happy with the more traditional career progression paths available back home.
+From system administrators trying to move to Thailand escaping the cold of Sweden, to fintech specialists from London and Bay Area programmers: Thailand is actively sought out by some very qualified people who for a variety of reasons are not happy with the more traditional career progression paths available back home.

 This allows the average business owner to compete for talent with much better funded start-ups based in the hotspots of the tech world.
 I’ve seen multiple businesses succeed based on hiring a substantial percentage of foreign staff.
 Companies hire a broad range of staff – from German secretaries to Finnish web developers – to provide high quality services to companies back home at a fraction of the price.

 While rents in Bangkok have increased quite a bit in recent years, prices are still low compared to other metropoles.
 I pay a bit more than 1000 USD / month for rent&utilities for a staff of 10 (if you’re looking for cheap office space, similar advice applies as when renting an apartment in Bangkok).
 Given the eternal traffic gridlock the affordability of rent in the city center is an important factor.
 Living close to your office is the easiest way to deal with the traffic nightmare you encounter in the city.
 Using a serviced office in Bangkok is also another good optin.